JuliaLang/Juleps/Pkg3.md

 - **version range:** `"a.b-a.c"` includes versions with `major == a && b ≤ minor ≤ c`;
 - **negated patch:** `"!a.b.c"` excludes versions with `major == a && minor == b && patch == c`.

-A list of terms expresses a set of package versions: the union of versions included in minor version strings and version range strigs, minus the specific versions excluded by negated patch strings.
+A list of terms expresses a set of package versions: the union of versions included in minor version strings and version range strings, minus the specific versions excluded by negated patch strings.
 In other words, the version list `["1.2-1.4", "!1.2.5", "2.0"]`  includes any version such that

 ```julia
 major == 1 && (2 ≤ minor ≤ 4) && !(major == 2 && patch == 5) || major == 2 && minor == 0)